Updates on cases, laws, and other topics of interest to local governments

 • Completed numerous comprehensive rewrites of zoning, subdivision, sign, and other development regulations.

-Julie is a member of the American Bar Association (Chair of the Land Use Committee), the American Planning Association (Amicus Committee and Planning and Law Division), and Commercial Real Estate Executive Women of Chicago (CREW).
-She is admitted to practice in the Illinois state courts, Northern District of Illinois, and the United States Circuit Court of Appeals for the Ninth Circuit.
+Julie is a member of the American Bar Association and the American Planning Association (Amicus Committee and Planning and Law Division).
+She is admitted to practice in the Illinois state courts, Northern District of Illinois, and the United States Circuit Court of Appeals for the Seventh and Ninth Circuits.

 Prior to her law career, Julie served for eight years (active and reserves) in the United States Army, Military Intelligence Branch, as a Korean cryptologic-linguist.